tribalwarshelp/api/README.md

 # TWHelp API

-The main problem with data published by the TribalWars team is that they give you them in .csv format, then you must parse it to your programming language data structure if you want to use it in your code.
+The main problem with data published by the TribalWars team is that they give you them in .csv format, and you must parse it to your programming language data structure if you want to use it in your code.
 Have you ever encountered this problem?
 Then you should try this GraphQL API written in Go.
-You don't need to parse world data anymore!
+You don't need to parse world data anymore on your own!
 Fetch data in JSON format from TWHelp API.
 All TribalWars versions are available.

 ## API Limits